 Manager of Easement Stewardshipmokma@gtrlc.org

 A native of Northern Michigan, Mike grew up in Suttons Bay, spending his time outside hiking, sailing and riding bikes.
 He graduated from Michigan Technological University with B.S degrees in Applied Ecology and Wildlife Management.
 Mike joined the Conservancy team in 2006, and works with conservation easement owners throughout GTRLC’s service area.
-Mike, his wife Daniele and their two children can be found hiking, cycling, or spending time outdoors with family and friends.
+Mike, his wife Daniele and their three children can be found hiking, cycling, or spending time outdoors with family and friends.

-Information Systems Manager & Administrative Coordinatorkpartin@gtrlc.org
+Manager of Information Technology, Salesforce Systems & Risk Analysiskpartin@gtrlc.org

 Growing up in Pontiac, Michigan, Kathy enjoyed weekends and vacations at their family cabin in Grayling where she credits her parents for instilling her with a deep passion for the outdoors at a young age.
 In her teenage years Kathy’s family relocated to Grayling where she attended High School.
 After graduation Kathy worked in Petoskey for a time then moved to Traverse City where she worked for 13 years at a local non-profit.